A rock guitarist since the 1970s, Kelley has been a fan of rock, blues, and jazz since the 1960s.

-*Game for ingesting just about any drug, Moon, while in London, snorted a potentially lethal dose of heroin at the home of rock guitarist Leslie West.
-Perhaps Keith thought it was cocaine, which he had tried many times.
-Fortunately Keith was soon taken to the hospital, where they gave him a shot of adrenaline and pumped his stomach, saving his life.
+Game for ingesting just about any drug, Keith Moon, while in London, snorted a potentially lethal dose of heroin at the home of rock guitarist Leslie West.
+Perhaps Moon thought it was cocaine, which he had tried many times.
+Fortunately, he was soon taken to the hospital, where they gave him a shot of adrenaline and pumped his stomach, saving his life.

 By this time, Moon’s wife Kim Kerrigan had left him and filed for divorce.
 To get even with Kim’s new lover, Moon paid a man 250 pounds to break the man’s fingers.
 But Pete Townshend found out about this “hit” and paid the tough guy 250 pounds not to break anybody’s fingers.

-Filmed during the arena rock era of the 1970s, The Who performed in various stadiums while filming the movie version of their rock opera, Tommy.
-At this time, Keith was playing his biggest drum kit to date – three sets of tom-toms deep.
-Keith didn’t play left and right, he played forward.
+Filmed during the arena rock era of the 1970s, the Who performed in various stadiums while filming the movie version of their rock opera, Tommy.
+At this time, Moon was playing his biggest drum kit to date—three sets of tom-toms deep.
+He didn’t play left and right, he played forward.

 In the movie Tommy, Keith Moon played the part of Uncle Ernie, opposite Oliver Reed, who plays Uncle Frank.
 While filming, Moon and Reed became friends and drinking buddies.
 Reed said that Moon introduced him to “insanity.”

-While at a dinner party at Oliver Reed’s house, somebody started a food fight and then Keith Moon went berserk, destroying tables and chairs, chandeliers, anything he could get his hands on.
+While at a dinner party at Reed’s house, somebody started a food fight, and then Moon went berserk, destroying tables and chairs, chandeliers, anything he could get his hands on.
 While trashing Reed’s home, Moon cut himself and an ambulance came and took him away.
 The damage was in the tens of thousands of dollars, but Reed didn’t make Moon pay for anything.

 Ringo Starr, who was also at the party, just shook his head as if he’d seen it all before.